 Marian L. Tupy is a senior policy analyst at the Cato Institute and editor of HumanProgress.org.
-Chelsea Follett is a research associate at the Cato Institute and managing editor of HumanProgress.org.
+Chelsea Follett is a policy analyst at the Cato Institute and managing editor of HumanProgress.org.

 - NewsSaving Moms' Lives During Childbirth Just Got EasierJune 27, 2018

 - VideoIntroducing the New and Improved HumanProgress.orgMarch 28, 2018